 M8.
 Apply authorization checks consistently.

 M10.
-Restrict data to expected values.
+Restrict data to expected values and length.

 These can be active steps for developers to design and implement with their app, rather than a list of attacks to avoid.
 And once you’ve started down the path of security awareness for developers, be sure to schedule your next destination to the OWASP Application Security Verification Standard soon.